USRSE/usrse24/pages/attend/travel.md

 ## Travel Grants

-The US-RSE ’24 conference will again be offering travel grants via an application process.
+The US-RSE’24 conference will again be offering travel grants via an application process.

 - Travel grants can be used for transportation, registration, and/or accommodations.
 - Meals will be provided at the conference on conference days.